 How Your Home Get Infested With Bluebottle Flies

 The infestation of your house usually starts from your basement or attic.
 Sometimes from electric systems, garden compost bins and others.
-In other words, anywhere that a dead animal can hide and die, or wherever there is any organic matter disintegration going on.
+In other words, anywhere that a dead animal can be, or wherever there is any organic matter disintegration going on.

 Poisoned rats die in the basements, birds can die on your roof or attic.
 Organic matter is rotting in your garbage bin and in your compost bin.
 All those are ideal places for a blue bottle fly to lay its eggs in.